Wearing Someone Else's Clothes: Previously unreleased songs

-The album contains a few songs which had not previously been released commercially, but which nevertheless were known by Jason Robert Brown's fans.
+The album contains a few songs which had not previously been released commercially, but which nevertheless were known by Brown's fans.
 "Someone To Fall Back On" was originally recorded on The Inaudible Jason Robert Brown, an album that Brown distributed only to family and friends.
 The song also appeared in some of Brown's live performances.
 The song eventually made its way into the film Bandslam, directed by Todd Graff.
 This slightly faster rock-pop version was sung by Aly Michalka.

 "I Could Be In Love With Someone Like You" was originally a part of the musical The Last Five Years, but it was replaced with the similar song "Shiksa Goddess" after the musical's first run, because a lawsuit forced Brown to significantly change the female character described in the song.